ArcSalazar/mlops_example/README.md

-# MLOps Take-Home Project: Canary Deployment of a New Model with Statistical Performance Monitoring
+# MLOps Project: Canary Deployment of a New Model with Statistical Performance Monitoring

 ## Objective